Chicago, IL Knowledgeable Nursing Home Negligence & Abuse Attorneys

 Falls and Fractures

 Nursing homes owe a duty to ensure that their premises are safe, and to provide adequate supervision for their residents.
 Unfortunately, they often fail to meet these obligations.
-Falls and fractures in nursing homes are often grounds for seeking financial compensation.
+Falls and fractures are often grounds for seeking financial compensation.

 Malnourishment is a dangerous health condition that can also put nursing home residents at greater risk for other illnesses and injuries.
-With proper care and supervision, nursing home residents should not suffer from malnutrition.
+With proper care and supervision, residents should not suffer from malnutrition.

 If your loved one died in a nursing home and you suspect fault on the part of the home’s staff or administrators, it is important that you speak with an attorney as soon as possible.
-At Malman Law, we have experience pursuing wrongful death claims against nursing homes, and we can make sure your family receives the compensation it deserves.
+At Malman Law, we have experience pursuing wrongful death claims, and we can make sure your family receives the compensation it deserves.

 Wrongful or Inappropriate Care